hardertj/Getting-and-Cleaning-Data-Project/run_analysis_Codebook.md

 #run_analyis.R Codebook
 * by Thomas Harder

+# to view the variables read this document in raw mode.
+The formatting is better.

 ## Work Performed
 The data had to be reassmebled from 8 different files.
 The files contained the subjects, features, activities for both test and training data.
 This required reading in the files and then piecing them back